Agia Triada of Tzangaroli Monastery

 The monastery’s estate

-By the onset of the Greek War of Independence (1821), the monastery was prosperous and housed many important and valuable relics and icons.
-Much of this was looted in June 1821, however, the most valuable relics were preserved.
-The monks had been informed a few days before and hid the most prized possessions in the crypts, leaving enough icons and holy vessels inside the katholikon (church) so as not to arouse suspicion.
-The monks then fled through the mountains of Stavros to the sea and were transported by ship to the nearby village of Kalyves.
+By the start of the Greek War of Independence in 1821, the monastery had grown prosperous, housing many valuable relics and icons.
+In June 1821, Ottoman forces looted the monastery.
+However, the monks, forewarned of the attack, hid the most precious relics in the crypts and left enough icons and holy vessels in the church to avoid suspicion.
+They fled through the Stavros Mountains and were transported by ship to the village of Kalyves.

 The entrance tower as seen from the gardens